middtown/react-todo-walkthrough-jquery/sprints/Sprint3.md

   > In the `TodoModel` class, `all()` is a static method.
 What does this mean?
 A static method can be called without an **instance** of the class.
 This will allow us to call `all()` in the following way (without ***instantiating*** the class with new): `let todos = TodoModel.all()`.
 [More on Static Methods in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Static_methods)

 6. Think critically about the `TodoModel.all` static method.
-What is `axios`?
-What do you think it is doing in the last code snippet?
+What is the `request` variable's value (that is, what does `$.ajax` return)?

-  > Axios is a tool for making AJAX requests, and its API is pretty intuitive!
-When we use the `all` method on our `TodoModel`, it will make a `GET` request to the super-crud url for all todos.
-We tell `all` to return the request so that we can chain promises from it.
-(The promises will tell our code what happens next.)
+  >  When we use the `all` method on our `TodoModel`, it will make a `GET` request to the super-crud url for all todos. jQuery's documentation tells us that `$.ajax` returns a **promise**.
+The `TodoModel.all` method saves this promise as `request` and returns it for use elsewhere in the code.
+In the next few steps, we'll see a reminder of how to tell our code what to do when the promise is resolved.

 ### Use `TodoModel` AJAX Call in `TodosContainer` Component